jrodriguez25/QSS20FinalProject/README.md

 # QSS20FinalProject

-This is the beginning of the QSS 20 Final Project Repository for **Akshay Kelshiker, Edgar Ozuzun, Jeremy Rodriguez, Shawn Yoon.** The project hopes to investigate:
+This is the beginning of the QSS 20 Final Project Repository for **Akshay Kelshiker, Edgar Ozuzun, Jeremy Rodriguez, Shawn Yoon.** The project hopes to investigate which questions in the pre-assessment that indicate a lower score in the final assessment.
+We plan on having 3 different models.